tradle/cloudpal/cloudpal.md

 This is the primer on CloudPal

-CloudPal as one of the personal devices in a person's multi-device setup, which includes mobiles, tablets, laptops, desktops, home NAS and home automation, wearables like watches, etc.
+CloudPal is one of the personal devices in the person's multi-device world that includes mobiles, tablets, laptops, desktops, home storage (NAS), home automation, wearables like watches, fitness, sleep, and health tracker.

-Without a personal Cloud component, which is consumer-friendly, always-on and zero-maintenance, we will always be dependent on Big Tech in the middle.
+Without a personal Cloud component, which is consumer-friendly, always-on and zero-maintenance, we will always be dependent on and beholden to the Big Tech in the middle.

 ## Background
 _The world seems to swing back and forth between personal and shared computing models.
 We are about to enter into another cycle of Personal computing, CloudPal._